Porkey27/SUPER-SQUAT-SIMULATOR-SWITCH/README.md

 for **homebrew (CFW) Switch**, built on devkitA64 + libnx + switch-mesa (OpenGL via EGL).
 GameJolt is stripped and `gameMode` is forced to `2`, so it drops straight into play.

-This is a from-scratch port of the runtime, mirroring the Unity C# port 1:1 — same GM semantics (60 Hz lockstep, room-space y-down, rotating view projection, alarm model, per-bar music randomization).
-It is **not** a repackaging of the Unity/C# build; libnx cannot run C#.
+This is a from-scratch port of the runtime, mirroring the GameMaker project 1:1 — same GM semantics (60 Hz lockstep, room-space y-down, rotating view projection, alarm model, per-bar music randomization).

 Controls: **D-pad Down = crouch, D-pad Up = stand** (each Up = +1 squat). **+ = quit.**